HelioMesquita/Swiftmazing/README.md

 pod install
 ```

-Open the directory project and touble tap on Swiftmazing.xcworkspace
+Open the directory project and double tap on Swiftmazing.xcworkspace

 ## Running the tests